OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 ```

-This SQL vulnerability was found in the Yahoo Weather application and did not expose any data that the user didn't already have access to.
-This example presents another very creative way that adb can be used to test vulnerable content providers.
+This SQL vulnerability was found in the Yahoo Weather application and did not expose any sensitive data that the user didn't already have access to.
+This example presents a way that adb can be used to test vulnerable content providers.
 Ostorlab takes this even further and creates a webpage instance of the SQLite query, then runs SQLmap to dump the tables.

 ```python